Thomas Gerald Room

 Thomas Gerald Room FRS FAA (10 November 1902 – 2 April 1986) was an Australian mathematician who is best known for Room squares.
 He was a Foundation Fellow of the Australian Academy of Science.
+Room was born in London and educated at St John's College, Cambridge he moved to Sydney, Australia, in 1935.
+During the Second World War he worked for the Australian government to decrypt coded Japanese communications.
+After the war Room became dean of the faculty of science at the University of Sydney and later worked in the US and England.